-Amid the political jockeying of a government shutdown, another political ploy stands between everyday Americans and the programs on which they rely for their survival: poison pill policy riders that attack, weaken, and roll back protections for basic human needs and rights.
-These harmful provisions “ride” on government funding bills and other must-pass legislation because they couldn’t become law on their own merits.
-One issue area touched by riders is campaign finance reform, including a rider to prevent the U.S. Securities and Exchange Commission (SEC) from requiring publicly traded companies to disclose political spending to shareholders.
-On December 6, People For the American Way, Public Citizen, and more than two dozen other organizations, supported by a record-breaking number of SEC petitioners, urged Congress to reject the anti-disclosure language in favor of investor demands and a strong, transparent democracy.
-You can download our letter here.
+Poison pill policy riders are one of the political ploys that stand between everyday Americans and the programs on which they rely for their survival.
+These harmful provisions attack, weaken, and roll back protections for basic human needs and rights.
+They “ride” on government funding bills and other must-pass legislation because they couldn’t become law on their own merits.
+One issue area where riders have been used is campaign finance reform, including a rider to prevent the U.S. Securities and Exchange Commission (SEC) from requiring publicly traded companies to disclose political spending to shareholders.
+People For the American Way and allies are urging Congress to reject the anti-disclosure language in favor of investor demands and a strong, transparent democracy:

 Dear Leader McConnell, Speaker Ryan, Leader Schumer, Leader Pelosi, Chairman Cochran, Chairman Frelinghuysen, Senator Leahy, and Representative Lowey:

 As you work to prepare any fiscal year 2018 appropriations bills or continuing resolutions, we respectfully request that you reject any language that would limit the Securities and Exchange Commission’s (SEC) ability to study, develop, propose, finalize, issue, or implement a rule requiring public companies to disclose political spending to shareholders.